 Tooth extractions in Bangor, ME are typically straightforward and predictable.
 Your dentist numbs your mouth thoroughly beforehand so you won’t feel any pain during the procedure.
 Ask about sedation options like nitrous oxide if you need some extra help to relax.

-Do You Need a Dental Extraction?
+Do You Need a Dental Extraction in Bangor, ME?

 If you need a tooth extraction at our Bangor, ME dental office, Dr. Buxton will explain why and how the procedure will benefit your oral health.
 We’ll also be happy to talk to you about tooth replacement like dental implants, dental bridges, and full and partial dentures.